rackspace/rackspace_jobs/sfo_jobs/software_developer_cloud_intelligence.md

 * Familiar with http, Rest, json

 #### Nice to Have:
-* Experience with Angular
+* Experience with Angular and/or React
 * Excited about data visualizations
 * Familiar with build tools such as Grunt
-* Previous use of Sass, Git, Chef, and Jenkins
+* Knowledge of testing tools such as Jasmine or Selenium

-Please email your resume/github/linkedin (your choice!) to [Alex Scammon](mailto:alexander.scammon@rackspace.com).
-No agencies or recruiters, please.
+* Previous use of Sass, Git, Chef, Docker, and Jenkins